pure-data/pure-data/doc/1.manual/pdmanual.md

 data may be changed atom by atom, but primitives are not provided which would imply unpredictable execution times.

-The "getsize" and "setsize" objects are provided to access or change the number of elements in the array.
-For lists, an "append" object appends a new scalar for a given template to a list, after the element pointed to.
+The `getsize` and `setsize` objects are provided to access or change the number of elements in the array.
+For lists, an `append` object appends a new scalar for a given template to a list, after the element pointed to.
 (To insert a scalar at the beginning of a list, the pointer can be set to the "head" of the list, a formal location before the first list item.)
 Deletion is less flexible; the only